 Neighboring Park Slope is the neighborhood of Gowanus where you can find more amazing food, shopping, bars, cafes, and their own version of everything to do in Park Slope.

-We recommend grabbing a beer at Three’s Brewing, head to the Royal Palms Shuffleboard Club for more drinks and games, head to the Bell House for events like comedy shows, grab a scoop at Ample Hills Creamery, chuck axes with your friends at Kick Axe Throwing, or grab a famous pie at Four & Twenty Black Birds.
+We recommend checking out our guide to all the best things to do in Gowanus or these recommendations: grabbing a beer at Three’s Brewing, head to the Royal Palms Shuffleboard Club for more drinks and games, head to the Bell House for events like comedy shows, grab a scoop at Ample Hills Creamery, chuck axes with your friends at Kick Axe Throwing, or grab a famous pie at Four & Twenty Black Birds.

 Another cool and quiet little neighborhood near Park Slope is the beautiful Carroll Gardens full of pretty boutiques, cute restaurants, and gorgeous brownstones.